amoffat/HeimdaLLM/docs/source/quickstart.rst

 🚀 Quickstart
 =============

-This quickstart will walk you through setting up an SQL Bifrost with OpenAI's LLM.
+This quickstart will walk you through setting up a SQL Bifrost with OpenAI's LLM.
 The end result is a function that takes natural language input and returns a trusted SQL ``SELECT`` query, constrained to your requirements.